 - Kevin McCann ’13, an International Business major with an Interdisciplinary minor in Chinese language and culture

 Asian Studies is an interdisciplinary minor that provides basic knowledge of the people and cultures of Asia.
-The program furnishes a substantial background for subsequent specialized study in the field of Asian politics, history, religion, language and culture.
+The program provides foundational knowledge and substantial background for further study or career advancement.

-To earn the minor, students take courses chosen from more than 30 offerings in departments that include History, English, Religious Studies, Political Science and Foreign Languages.
+To earn the minor, students take courses chosen from more than 30 offerings in departments including History, English, Religious Studies, Political Science and Foreign Languages.
 Asian Studies Minor Topics include:

 - Cultural anthropology